mtfuller/personal-website-hugo/content/about/index.md

     <h3>Genuine Parts Company | Apr 2022 - Present</h3>
 </hgroup>

-- Collaborated within an Agile development team to successfully deliver new features for payments-related business solutions.
+- Delivered new payments-related business solutions as a part of an Agile development team.
+- Led a team of 6-7 engineers to develop solutions to handle card-present transactions.
-- Assisted in the validation and deployment of production-ready payment solutions to Google Cloud Platform, utilizing technologies such as Java Spring Boot, Cloud SQL, Pub/Sub, and more.
+- Designed and implemented production-ready applications utilizing Google Cloud Platform products, such as Cloud Run, GKE, CloudSQL, Storage, Functions, Pub/Sub, and Monitoring.
+- Utilized technologies such as Java (Spring Boot), Go (Gin), and TypeScript.
-- Took ownership of developing productivity-enhancing tools, boosting the team's efficiency.
+- Proactively created productivity-enhancing tools, boosting the team's efficiency.
 - Promoted coding standards and best practices, driving their adoption across the entire team.
 </section>